Jean Segura Player Props: Marlins vs. Padres

 Jean Segura At The Plate

-- Segura is hitting .197 with three doubles, a triple and 12 walks.
+- Segura is batting .198 with three doubles, a triple and 12 walks.

-- Segura has driven in a run in six games this year (13.3%), including one multiple-RBI game.
+- Segura has driven in a run in six games this season (13.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.